jkunze/n2t-eggnog/t/n2t/e/about.rst

 schools, medical centers, and national laboratories, as well as hundreds of museums, herbaria, botanical gardens, etc.

 N2T runs in the AWS (Amazon Web Services) cloud.
-Security and privacy rests on the foundational physical, network, and procedural security maintained within AWS datacenters based in the United States of America, with additional CDL and UCOP privacy safeguards, patching policies, access restrictions, firewall controls, etc. layered on top of that.
+Security and privacy rests on CDL and UCOP privacy safeguards, patching policies, access restrictions, and firewall controls, layered over the foundational physical, network, and procedural security maintained in AWS datacenters based in the United States of America.

 Recognizing the important global role that the resolver plays, in 2018 CDL and DuraSpace_ (now LYRASIS) launched an initiative, called